Zum Inhalt

 • group: string Menu group in which the menu item is to be displayed (optional, by default under "Plugins")

-• route_group: string Prefix of all routes that belong to the menu item (default: is read from the @route annotation of the class, if available, otherwise equal to route).
-This is used to display whether the menu item is still active.
+• route_group: string Prefix of all routes that belong to the menu item (default: is read from the @route-annotation of the class, if available, otherwise equal to route).
+This is used to indicate whether the menu item is still active.

 • navigation: string In which navigation the menu item should be displayed.
 Possible values are main, domain and meta.
 Here, main corresponds to the navigation that the user is shown when logging in.
 So either domain or meta, depending on the edition and user type.
 (Default: domain for DomainDependantControllern, otherwise main).